Published on November 26, 2025

 This is because you have a special, one-time window when you first become eligible for Medicare where insurance companies must accept your application.
 Missing this window can make it much harder, and potentially more expensive, to get a Medigap plan later on.
 Let’s walk through the key enrollment periods so you can make a confident and timely decision.

-Your Medigap Open Enrollment Period
+Understanding Your Open Enrollment Period

 Think of your Medigap Open Enrollment Period as your golden ticket.
 This is a six-month window that starts on the first day of the month you are both 65 or older and enrolled in Medicare Part B. During this specific timeframe, you have the absolute right to buy any Medigap policy sold in your state.
 An insurance company cannot use your health history as a reason to deny you coverage or charge you more than anyone else.
 This is a one-time opportunity, and once it’s over, it doesn’t come back.
 That’s why it’s so important to understand the Medigap basics before this period begins.